Travel.State.Gov > International Travel > Learn About Your Destination > North Macedonia International Travel Information

-Visit the Embassy of Macedonia website for the most current visa information.
+Visit the Embassy of North Macedonia website for the most current visa information.

 Crime: Violent crime against U.S. citizens is rare.
 Theft and other petty street crimes do occur, particularly in areas where tourists and foreigners congregate.

 Demonstrations occur sporadically and often result in traffic disruptions, particularly near the center of Skopje.
 They may take place in response to political or economic issues, on politically significant holidays, and during international events.

 Information about demonstrations in North Macedonia can be found on the Embassy’s Security and Emergency Messages for U.S. citizens webpage.

 International Financial Scams: See the Department of State and the FBI pages for information.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
 Report crimes to the local police at 192 (ambulance: 194) and contact the U.S. Embassy at (389) (2) 310-2000.
 Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.